 Maximise your music's potential and get it sounding radio and iTunes ready!
-I have a comprehensive understanding of all bass music/hip hop/trap/grime/rnb styles and how they should sound in the club, on the radio and in your headphones.
+I have a comprehensive understanding of many styles and how they should sound in venues and clubs, on the radio and in your headphones and speakers at home.
 Send me your music and I'll know the direction of it.